brrltd/sapphire/docs/en/reference/uploadfield.md

 ### Configuration Reference

- - `setAutoUpload`: (boolean) Should the field automatically trigger an upload once a file is selected?
  - `setAllowedMaxFileNumber`: (int) php validation of allowedMaxFileNumber only works when a db relation is available, set to null to allow unlimited if record has a has_one and allowedMaxFileNumber is null, it will be set to 1
- - `setAllowedFileExensions`: (array) List of file extensions allowed
+ - `setAllowedFileExtensions`: (array) List of file extensions allowed
  - `setAllowedFileCategories`: (array|string) List of types of files allowed.
    May be any of 'image', 'audio', 'mov', 'zip', 'flash', or 'doc'
+ - `setAutoUpload`: (boolean) Should the field automatically trigger an upload once a file is selected?
+ - `setCanAttachExisting`: (boolean|string) Can the user attach existing files from the library.
+   String values are interpreted as permission codes.
+ - `setCanPreviewFolder`: (boolean|string) Can the user preview the folder files will be saved into?
+   String values are interpreted as permission codes.
  - `setCanUpload`: (boolean|string) Can the user upload new files, or just select from existing files.
    String values are interpreted as permission codes.
- - `setCanAttachExisting`: (boolean|string) Can the user attach existing files from the library.
-   String values are interpreted as permission codes.
- - `setPreviewMaxWidth`: (int)
- - `setPreviewMaxHeight`: (int)
- - `setUploadTemplateName`: (string) javascript template used to display uploading files, see javascript/UploadField_uploadtemplate.js
  - `setDownloadTemplateName`: (string) javascript template used to display already uploaded files, see javascript/UploadField_downloadtemplate.js
  - `setFileEditFields`: (FieldList|string) FieldList $fields or string $name